trueauracoral/GridCut/README.md

 It's not dynamic enough if I want to be able to change size.
 I guess that's not feasable at my skill level.
 I will just need to fiddle with it till I find a size that works well enough.
 The drawing of the dirt blocks will need to use some other technique.
+## 7/6/25
+Figured out line generation and drew temporary boxes to the screen.
+Tommorow need to figure out automatic tiling.
+Not sure how to do that.